Index Fund Investing for Beginners: Your Complete Guide to Getting Started

 - Open an account at Vanguard, Fidelity, or Schwab

-- Choose one index fund to start (total stock market is great)
+- Pick one index fund (total stock market is a great default)

-- Set up automatic investing of any amount you can afford
+- Set up automatic investing at whatever amount you can afford

-- Increase contributions whenever you get a raise
+- Bump the contribution whenever you get a raise

-Warren Buffett put it best: "By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals."
+Warren Buffett said it best: "By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals."

 Ready to start?
 Check out our Compound Interest Calculator to see how your investments could grow over time.